FAIR-BioRS/Guidelines/README.md

 Each version of the guidelines are stored in a dedicated folder under the `versions` folder.
 An assessment of the compliance of the FAIR-BioRS guidelines with the FAIR4RS principles is also included with each version.
 The `main` folder contain a copy of the latest release folder where edits/suggestions can be made via pull request.
 At the time of the release of a new version of the guidelines, the `main` folder will be copied in the `versions` folder and renamed after the new version number.
 Changes between the different versions are tracked in the [CHANGELOG](https://github.com/FAIR-BioRS/Guidelines/blob/main/CHANGELOG.md) file.

 ## Feedback and contribution
 Use the [GitHub issues](https://github.com/FAIR-BioRS/Guidelines/issues) for submitting feedback or making suggestions.
 You can also fork the repository and submit a pull request with suggestions.
-Make your suggestions on the `main` folder of the main branch if making suggestions on the last released version or on the `main` folder of the staging branch if making suggestions on the lastest draft version (suggested).
+Make your suggestions on the `main` folder of the main branch if making suggestions on the last released version or on the `main` folder of the staging branch if making suggestions on the lastest draft version (suggested if a staging branch is available).

 ## License
 This work is licensed under a